 So how are you performing?

 If you feel like the company generates a sea of information without real action or if activities around trade investment seem to be disjointed and unaligned, you may have a process opportunity.

 If your sales organization can’t find information on price list changes, bracket pricing and terms practices, credit terms, trade investment funding and its purpose, etc. you may have a policy opportunity.

 If you are constantly correcting invoicing issues or if you have to rely on a nested set of excel reports and databases to attain decent analysis, you may have a Data Management opportunity.

 If you are not getting the most out of the trade system you have in place but the system feels better equipped to handle the data then your performance suggests, you may have a promotion data entry and/or data output issue.

 Next time we’ll talk about Compliance as executed through key processes.

 Authors’ Note: This article is the fourth of a TPG series on Trade Management Excellence.
-Find the previous post here: Importance of Process, Policy, Data Management and Systems.
+Find the previous post here: Why Closed Loop Planning is Not a System Term.
 Next up – Compliance – The Elusive Key to Price and Promotion.

 © 2017 The Partnering Group, Inc.